KiOui/autotelex-automotive/README.md

-# autotelex-automotive
+# Autotelex Automotive
-A plugin for synchronizing autotelex data to a WordPress website running the Automotive WordPress theme
+A plugin for synchronizing Autotelex data to a WordPress website running the Automotive WordPress theme.